Life in a Cottage Garden with Carol Klein Series 1 Episode 2

 Sophie McKilligan

-Sophie McKilligan is a gardener and Alotmenteer.
+Sophie McKilligan is a gardener and Alotmenteer and a past TV Presenter on Beechgrove Garden.

 Sophie in 2019 started studying for RHS Level 2 Certificate in the Principles of Horticulture via online learning.